Shard theory for $g$-fans: Shard intersections

 On the other hand, let ${\bigcap}_{i=1}^m\Sigma_i\in\shardint A$.
 Then Theorem \ref{main1} implies that there exists a brick $B_i$ such that $\Sigma_i=\Theta(B_i)$.
 Then, for $X:=B_1\oplus\cdots\oplus B_m$, we have $\Theta(X)=\bigcap_{i=1}^m\Theta(B_i)=\bigcap_{i=1}^m{\Sigma_i}$ and hence $\Im\Theta\supset\shardint A$.

-(2) Left vertical map, lower horizontal map and right vertical map are all bijections by Theorem \ref{ahikm},Theorem \ref{bij sbrick wide} and (1), respectively.
-Thus, the commutativity of Theorem \ref{main1} implies the commutativity of this diagrams and the upper horizontal map also bijection. \end{proof}
+(2) Left vertical maps, lower horizontal maps and right vertical maps are all bijections by Theorem \ref{ahikm}, Theorem \ref{bij sbrick wide} and (1), respectively.
+Thus, the commutativity of Theorem \ref{main1} implies the commutativity $\bigcap\Sigma(-)=\Theta\circ\Filt\circ\{B(-)\}$ and the map $\bigcap\Sigma(-)$ is bijection.
+We will show that $\bigvee\JJ\circ\bigcap\Sigma(-)$ is the identity map.